lekoala/modular-behaviour.js/readme.md

 use options transformers or after init hooks, make sure they are defined before the nodes are added to the dom.

+`init` only works once.
+If you want to simply attach nodes manually, use `run`.

 ### Configure plugins or set options

 You can set options through the data attributes